NASA Road Racing

 If you already have a racing license or have gone through an accredited racing school, going road racing with NASA is easy.
 Just sign up for a NASA membership, submit a copy of your license or certificate of completion, get a physical from your doctor, pass the written test on NASA rules and apply for your racing license.
 You’ll be taking the green flag in no time!

 If you don’t have a racing license, you can get up to speed with NASA High-Performance Driving Events program.
-Once you get to HPDE level 4, you can attend a racing school to get your provisional racing license to begin racing in your local region.
+Once you get to HPDE Group 4, you can attend a racing school to get your provisional racing license to begin racing in your local region.

 Once you have your competition license, you can visit any NASA region to race on those “bucket list” tracks you’ve always dreamed of.
 Your competition license also means you’re eligible to race at the NASA Championships, held in the fall at a different track each year.

 Launched in 2006, the NASA Championships were the first events of their kind to rotate to different tracks each year.
 That gives NASA competitors all over the country the chance to participate in an event that puts them on a national stage with the best drivers in the country.

 Past events have taken place at such famous road courses as Watkins Glen International, Sonoma Raceway, Laguna Seca, Road Atlanta, Circuit of the Americas and Sebring International Raceway.

 Each year the NASA Championships showcases the high level of driving talent among its members, with contingency and cash prizes, and bragging rights that last a lifetime.
 It’s amateur sports car racing at its finest.

 If you prefer to measure races in hours rather than minutes and seconds, perhaps endurance racing is more your thing, and NASA has it.